ChickenProp/chickenprop.github.com/drafts/hindley-milner.md

 Now, the halting problem is tricky.
 It turns out that if you create a language like that, there are a lot of interesting things that programs written in that language just won't be able to do; the language will necessarily be [Turing incomplete](https://en.wikipedia.org/wiki/Turing_completeness).[^incomplete] But there are also lots of interesting things that they can do.
 To give three examples of such languages[^nonterminating]:

-[^incomplete]: If the halting problem is decideable on a language, the language is necessarily Turing incomplete.
+[^incomplete]: If the halting problem is decideable on a language, the language is Turing incomplete.
 I don't know whether the reverse is true: are there Turing incomplete languages on which the halting problem is still undecideable?
 I'm mostly going to assume not.
 At any rate, I don't think I'm going to discuss any such languages.

 [^nonterminating]: To nitpick myself: these aren't just languages for which you can prove termination, they're languages which never terminate, at least not for finite inputs.
 I don't offhand know any languages which are Turing incomplete but have the ability to loop forever, though such a thing can exist.